 “Oh, it wasn’t me,” she says.
 “We found a little old man named Bernie to do it.
 He’s ninety and wrinkly and he smells.
 But his eyes lit up like—”

-“Stop!
+“Stop.
 Why won’t anyone give me a straight answer?
 It’s been four days since your horrible prank.
 It’s not funny anymore.”

 “Oh, it’s still funny.
 You not knowing who saw you without pants is very funny.
 In you go, funny man.”

-***

 When we get out onto the field, the Bulldogs are already there and ready for us.
 They win the coin toss and elect to receive.
 Cribbens not only kicks it to the 3 meter line, this time he arcs it so high that by the time a Bulldog does catch it, he has to wave fair kick or get annihilated.